Tyro Thiem blasts into first French Open semi

 Conditions -- as so often during a rain-ravaged tournament -- were cold and damp.

-That was one reason why the crowd remained disappointingly small throughout a see-saw encounter that, until a late Goffin meltdown that saw him concede nine games running in going out 4-6 7-6(7) 6-4 6-1, threatened to become one of the matches of the tournament.
+That was one reason why the crowd remained disappointingly small throughout a see-saw encounter that, until a late Goffin meltdown that saw him concede nine games running, threatened to become one of the matches of the tournament.

 Thiem, 22, who will break into the top 10 for the first time with Thursday's win, described as "a little bit unreal" the prospect of playing a semi-final against Djokovic, a player he has never beaten in two encounters.